fukurosan/kiwicomponents/docs/toast.md

 The showToast function will return an HTMLElement that represents the toast.
 This object has a number of functions on it that can be used to interact with the toast in different ways.

-These following functions are supported:
+The following functions are supported:

 | function | description      |
 | -------- | ---------------- |